 In addition, we want to acknowledge the Unity 4 student leadership that were central to the development of Unity 4 and in keeping the movement going since 2015.

-With the start of the Fall 2018 academic year, the remaining Unity 4 leadership and its priorities will be folded into the Student Council on Inclusive Excellence.
+With the start of the Fall 2018 academic year, the remaining Unity 4 leadership and its priorities were be folded into the Student Council on Inclusive Excellence.
 The legacy of what Unity 4 started will continue to be an essential part of Santa Clara's continued diversity and inclusion efforts.

 The following includes links to important documents relating to Unity 4:

 - Administration Response to Unity 4 (June 2015)

 - October 2015 Unity 4 Update (October 2015)

 - Unity 4 April 2016 Update (April 2016)

 - Unity 4 Fall 2016 Update (January 2017)

 - Unity 4 Summer/early Fall 2017 (October 2017)